OpenMendel/MendelIHT.jl/docs/src/man/examples.md

 + Phenotypes are stored in the 6th column of `.fam` file
 + Other covariates are stored separately (which includes a column of 1 as intercept).
 Here we cross validate $k = 1,2,...20$.

 Note the first run might take awhile because Julia needs to compile the code.
+See FAQ.

 ```julia